nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/driver_config.rst

 | SRP-6                 | Not supported            | Supported                 |
 +-----------------------+--------------------------+---------------------------+

-Configuration of the :ref:`nrf_security_drivers_oberon` driver is automatically generated based on the user-enabled algorithms in  `Password-authenticated key agreement configurations`_.
+Configuration of the :ref:`nrf_security_drivers_oberon` driver is automatically generated based on the user-enabled algorithms in  `Password-authenticated key exchange configurations`_.

 Key size configurations
 ***********************